 What Are Some High-Paying Engineering Careers?

 As an engineer, you can choose from a variety of specialities, including many that offer high pay.
 Some examples of these high-paying careers include biomedical engineer, aerospace engineer and computer hardware engineer.
 Read on to learn about these engineering careers and others that offer high wages.
-Schools offering Engineering & Technology Management degrees can also be found in these popular choices.
+Schools offering Computer Engineering degrees can also be found in these popular choices.

 Engineering is discipline in which you use mathematics and science skills to come up with ideas that can benefit humanity.
 As an engineer, you would oversee the creation, design, production and testing of your idea.
 Your idea and job duties are based upon the field of engineering in which you work.
 There are many different engineering disciplines available, including aerospace, biomedical, civil, electrical, agricultural, petroleum, geological, computer hardware and materials engineering.

 If you work in aerospace engineering, you might design aircraft and spacecraft.
 According to the U.S. Bureau of Labor Statistics (BLS), aerospace engineers had a mean annual income of $104,810 in May 2012 (www.bls.gov).
 The bottom 10% of earners made $65,450 or less a year, while the top 10% of workers made $149,120 or more a year.